TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 6/Nehemiah 6.11.md

 ---

-And I said, Should such a man as I flee? and who is there, that, being such as I, would go into the temple to save his life?
-I will not go in.
+I said, "Should such a man as I flee?
+Who is there that, being such as I, would go into the temple to save his life?
+I will not go in."